Raagh/angular-karma_test-explorer/README.md

 ![The fake example test suite](img/fake-tests.png)

-## Basic implementation
+## Working implementation

-* we currently loading tests by running them one time.
+* I am currently loading tests by running them one time.
 All tests are shown in a separate suite.
 * the implementation for running all tests is there but there is no call in `src/adapter.ts` as I am still trying to finish the loadTests implementation.